You can't see it all in a short visit, so where do you begin?

 What is it?
 The British Museum has a very fine collection of mummies, many of which are displayed so that visitors can appreciate their elaborate wrappings and, in some cases, see the clothes and shoes they were buried in.
 But the cat mummies are an interesting devotional sidelight of the later Egyptian period, perhaps the 1st century.
 Cats were associated with the goddess Bastet and it's possible that young cats were periodically culled from her temples and mummified in elaborate wrappings so that the faithful could purchase them and bury them in special cat cemeteries.

 How did it come to the British Museum?
 Cat mummies were so common that many cat cemeteries were destroyed before archaeologists could study them.
-In the 19th century, a shipment of 180,000 of them were sent to Britain to be processed into fertilizer!
+In the 19th century, a shipment of 180,000 of them was sent to Britain to be processed into fertilizer!
 The British Museum has several examples.
 The one pictured here was a gift from the Egypt Exploration Fund.

-Where to see it?
-Look for the Cat Mummy as well as a falcon... mummy and a big collection of human mummies in the Egyptian Room, Gallery 62-63 on the Upper Floor.
+Where to see it: Look for the Cat Mummy as well as a falcon mummy and a big collection of human mummies in the Egyptian Room, Gallery 62-63 on the Upper Floor.

 04 of 10